-A. The APC Fund was organized as a Delaware statutory trust on May 1, 2023 for the purpose of operating as an externally managed, non-diversified, closed-end management investment company that intends to elect to be regulated as a BDC under the 1940 Act.
+A. The APC Fund was organized as a Delaware statutory trust on May 1, 2023 for the purpose of operating as an externally managed, non-diversified, closed-end management investment company and has elected to be regulated as a BDC under the 1940 Act.
 In addition, the APC Fund intends to elect to be treated for tax purposes as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code"), and intends to maintain RIC qualification in the future.
-The APC Fund intends to file an election on FormN-54A to be regulated as a BDC under the 1940 Act.
-The APC Fund's investment objective will be to provide risk-adjusted returns and current income to shareholders by investing primarily in loans to U.S. borrowers.
-The APC Fund's principal place of business is 500 West Monroe Street, Chicago, IL 60661.
+The APC Fund has filed an election on Form N-54A to be regulated as a BDC under the 1940 Act.
+The APC Fund's investment objective is to provide risk-adjusted returns and current income to shareholders by investing primarily in loans to U.S. borrowers.
+The APC Fund's principal place of business is 320 South Canal Street, Ste 4200, Chicago, IL 60606.